-The Independence Project in the ultra-deepwater Gulf of Mexico (GOM), only a vision three years ago, is eight months away from piping up to 1 Bcf/d of natural gas to U.S. markets.
-The record-setting collaboration by a midstream operator, four independent producers and an offshore production contractor could serve as a blueprint for other deepwater endeavors in the future.
+The Independence Project in the ultra-deepwater of the Gulf of Mexico (GOM), only a vision three years ago, is eight months away from piping up to 1 Bcf/d of natural gas to U.S. markets.
+The record-setting collaboration by a midstream operator, four independents and an offshore production contractor offers a blueprint for other deepwater endeavors in the future.

-The idea to build a single platform and one export pipeline to serve several gas fields in the Eastern GOM deepwater took shape following Kerr-McGee Corp.'s gas discovery at the Merganser prospect in the Atwater Valley Block 37 in 2002 (see Daily GPI, April 8, 2002).
+The idea to build a single platform and one export pipe to serve several gas fields in the Eastern GOM deepwater took shape following Kerr-McGee Corp.’s gas discovery at the Merganser prospect in the Atwater Valley Block 37 in 2002 (see NGI, July 11, 2002).
 Gas discoveries by other producers followed in the Atwater, DeSoto Canyon and Lloyd Ridge blocks, and the participants began to look for a solution on how to get the gas to shore.

 “The discoveries added up,” recalled Enterprise CEO Bob Simpson.
 “After several discoveries, we realized there was critical mass in an area with very little midstream infrastructure.
 So we had to come up with a common solution.”